jeffdonthemic/jeffdonthemic.github.io/_posts/2011-08-01-ruby-1-9-2-install-errors-with-mac-os-x-lion-and-rvm.markdown

 checking whether the C compiler works... no<br>
 configure: error: in <code>/Users/Jeff/.rvm/src/yaml-0.1.4': configure: error: C compiler cannot create executables See </code>config.log' for more details</p>
 <p>Essentially it means that "no acceptable compiler could be found."
 There are a couple of problems with OS X Lion and Ruby.
 First, if you read the installation notes for RVM you'll see the following:</p>
 <blockquote>For Lion, Rubies should be built using gcc rather than llvm-gcc.
-Since /usr/bin/gcc is now linked to /usr/bin/llvm-gcc-4.2, add the following to your shell's start-up file: export CC=gcc-4.2</blockquote>
+Since/usr/bin/gcc is now linked to /usr/bin/llvm-gcc-4.2, add the following toyour shell's start-up file: export CC=gcc-4.2</blockquote>
 Lion sets the default compiler to LLVM so you'll need to change it to gcc for Ruby to compile sucessfully.
 Open .bash_profile and add:
 <p><strong>export CC=/usr/bin/gcc-4.2</strong></p>
 <p>The second problem seems to be with Xcode.
 Just becuase I "installed" Xcode 4.1 from the App Store doesn't mean that it actually installed.
 To get Ruby to compile I had to launch Xcode and actually install Xcode.
 After that it compiled with no problem.</p>